orta/chairs/README.md

 # Musical Chairs

 A gem for swapping iOS simulator states.
 Saves all the documents, library and cache for the most recently user iOS app into the current folder with a named version.
 Commands are modelled after git.
+There's a writeup on the motivations on the [artsy.github.com](http://artsy.github.com/blog/2013/03/29/musical-chairs/) blog

 ## Setup